viczinoviev/zwei-hander/README.md

 # Zwei-Hander
 A 2D sprite-based game built using MonoGame, featuring a controllable player (Link), enemies, items, and environment blocks.
 The project demonstrates object-oriented game architecture with factories, sprite management, and a command-based input system.
 It's a very cool project!
 Please.
 ## Controls
-R to reset to original state, Q to quit the program.
+R to reset to original state, Q/esc to quit the program.

 E to hurt player.

 WASD or arrow keys to move; diagonal movememnt allowed.

-X to use the current item selected under the letter 'A'
+X to use the current item selected next to thr sword.

-< and > to swap between items selected
+< and > to swap between items selected.

 N or Z to make Link attack with sword.

 Press H on the main menu to enter Horde mode.
 ## Known issues
 The game lags really hard if reset is used multiple times.

-Player health system is partially implemented.

 Some sprite transitions may not align perfectly with movement direction.